nextapps-de/mikado/README.md

 Caching of DOM properties can greatly increase performance (up to 20x).
 There are just few situations where caching will not improve performance, it fully depends on your application.

-> __Recommendation:__ enable caching when several of your data will stay unchanged from one to another render task.
+> __Recommendation:__ enable caching when some of your data will stay unchanged from one to another render task.
 Disable caching when changes on data requires a fully re-render more often.

 Caching is by default enabled, this may change in future, so best is to explicitly set this flag when initializing:
 ```js